 A cryptocurrency is a digital asset that can be used as a medium of exchange.

-Cryptography is also used to verify coin transfer ownership and to control creation of extra coins.
-Unlike physical currencies, a cryptocurrency is not issued by central authorities.
+Cryptography is also used to verify coin transfer ownership and to control the creation of extra coins.
+Unlike physical currencies, cryptocurrency is not issued by central authorities.
 As a result, the transactions are usually anonymous and fall into the decentralized segment.

 Here are some of the popular cryptocurrencies: